 Once you’ve gotten the unit mounted on your container, now all you have to do it drill a hole for the hose to go inside the container.
 When you pull your hose into the container, you will want to place the end of the hose in the ideal place to be the most effective.
 For me, common sense says that if you keep it on one end, then that side will benefit the most.
 So for my containers, I prefer to secure the hose end in the middle of the container so the purifying ozone air is entering the container in the middle and equally distributed over all my gear.

 Here’s a tip or two that I think is pretty important.
 Use a rigid pipe like PVC or something to run your hose through at the bottom of your container.
-This will prevent the hose from being pinched by heavier items like your boots and essentially not letting your scent eliminating ozone generator to do its job.
+This will prevent the hose from being pinched by heavier items like your boots and essentially not letting your scent eliminate ozone generator to do its job.
 ALSO, don’t pack your container too full.
 This won’t let the cleaned air move through your gear killing all the bad odors.

 All prices shown are what they were on Amazon the day this article was written.
 Prices may change.